 Through the Law School Public Service Program, your school encourages every student to volunteer 50 hours of law-related service during law school.
 This program is administered by the Minnesota Justice Foundation (MJF).
 Volunteer work will make you more marketable because you will gain practical legal experience by interviewing clients; conducting research; drafting memoranda, pleadings, and other legal documents; performing fact investigation; assisting clients in completing legal forms or representing clients in court.
 Students who complete the program will receive special recognition.

 Stop by the MJF office to find the volunteer project right for you

 MJF offers volunteer opportunities with more than 150 public interest law agencies, including legal services providers, nonprofit organizations, government offices, and private firms pro bono projects, and offers opportunities in a wide variety of substantive areas.
 MJF works with you to ensure that your volunteer placement matches your interests and time constraints.
-Fall semester positions go live on our website August 1st.
-They go fast so make it a priority!

 Have you been volunteering in a law-related public service project?